Mauritius: Independence and constitutional monarchy (1968–1992)

 In 1982 an MMM-PSM government (led by PM Anerood Jugnauth, Deputy PM Harish Boodhoo and Finance Minister Paul Bérenger) was elected.
 However, ideological and personality differences emerged within the MMM and PSM leadership.
 The power struggle between Bérenger and Jugnauth peaked in March 1983.
-Jugnauth travelled to New Delhi to attend a Non-Aligned Movement summit; on his return, Bérenger proposed constitutional changes that would strip power from the Prime Minister.
+Jugnauth travelled to New Delhi to attend the 7th Summit of the Non-Aligned Movement summit; on his return, Bérenger proposed constitutional changes that would strip power from the Prime Minister.
 At Jugnauth's request, PM Indira Gandhi of India planned an armed intervention involving the Indian Navy and Indian Army to prevent a coup under the code name Operation Lal Dora.

 The MMM-PSM government split up nine months after the June 1982 election.
 According to an Information Ministry official the nine months was a "socialist experiment".
 Harish Boodhoo dissolved his party PSM to enable all PSM parliamentarians to join Jugnauth's new party MSM, thus remaining in power whilst distancing themselves from MMM.
 The MSM-Labour-PMSD coalition was victorious at the August 1983 elections, resulting in Anerood Jugnauth as PM and Gaëtan Duval as Deputy PM.

 That period saw growth in the EPZ (Export Processing Zone) sector.
 Industrialisation began to spread to villages as well, and attracted young workers from all ethnic communities.
 As a result, the sugar industry began to lose its hold on the economy.
 Large retail chains began opening stores in 1985 and offered credit facilities to low-income earners, thus allowing them to afford basic household appliances.
 There was also a boom in the tourism industry, and new hotels sprang up throughout the island.
-In 1989 the stock exchange opened its doors and in 1992 the freeport began operation.
+In 1989 the stock exchange opened its doors, and in 1992, the freeport began operation.
 In 1990, the Prime Minister lost the vote on changing the Constitution to make the country a republic with Bérenger as president.